 Why constipation causes UTI

-Here are three main reasons why constipation increases risk of UTI:
+Here are three main reasons why constipation increases the risk of UTI:

 1. Bladder obstruction

 Your rectum and your colon are right behind your bladder.
 If you accumulate the waste, the rectum (with the stool) starts pressing on the bladder.
 Therefore this might prevent you from emptying your bladder completely when you pee.
 The longer the urine sits in the bladder, the greater chance that bacteria will colonize in the urine leading to UTI.

 The pressure from the colon can also cause the urine to flow backward from the urethra to the bladder, lifting any bacteria, which might have been in your urethra up to the bladder.

 Constipation can lead to high levels of the Escherichia coli (E. coli) bacteria in the rectum, increasing the risk that they could spread to the urinary tract.